Learn what to include on the fact sheet about your Group and the local area

 Once you’ve been allocated a family and you and your Local Authority have accepted them, you will need to prepare a fact sheet that will be shared with the family who will be arriving.
 This is your opportunity to introduce yourselves, the support you are offering as well as the area they will be living in.
 We’ve provided a template for you to use but do make sure you make this as relevant as you can to your Group and the family you will welcome.

-The Home Office will ask you for a fact sheet of no more than 2 sides of A4 in English and the language that the family speak.
+The Home Office will ask you for a fact sheet of no more than 2 sides of A4.
+There should an English version and also one translated into the language that the family speak.

 Your Local Authority will also complete a fact sheet to send to the family, so it’s important to work with them in preparing your fact sheets so that your documents don’t repeat information but complement each other.

 You must avoid using photographs or wording that build an unrealistic expectation of where or how the family are likely to live; if the property they will live in is on a busy main road, don’t hide this.
 If the nearest Halal Butcher is some distance away, make sure you say this.